 During the evening we climbed col de Buis.
-It was very steep but the descent was more difficult than the climb.
+It was very steep, but the descent was more difficult than the climb.
 The road was littered with holes and bumps.
-It was so steep we rode 60 km/h within seconds.
+It was so steep that we rode 60 km/h within seconds.
 We constantly needed to brake and pay attention, my rims were hot at the end.

 View from col de Buis

 After col de Buis followed another steep climb, then a nice descent towards Entrevaux.
 This village was built along a river, and a castle was on top of the adjacent hill.
 From the village ran a steep road upwards.
 We bought some food and obtained a stamp.
 It was busy because there was a medieval festival going on.
 Our intended campsite was in the next village.
 After racing 7 kilometers downstream we arrived.

 Today we were lucky because we would arrive at a campsite early for a change.
 It was only 8 o'clock.
 In the village were no signs indicating where the campsite would be.
 Two old men told us there was no campsite, but there was one in the town we came from.
 We didn't believe them because the route description said it would be here.
 We cycled around, hoping to find a map or sign, but there were none.
 We asked some old ladies for directions, they also said the campsite was about 7 km in the other direction.